 Okay, to be fair, we’re talking a blunt knife, not a sharp one, to prepare food.

 Montessori Sequence of Food Preparation Activities

 #1 – Slicing

-Children learn to slice bananas (with blunt knife), cucumbers, strawberries, apple (with corer), celery, hard boiled eggs, carrots (peeling & slicing)
+Children learn to slice bananas (with a blunt knife), cucumbers, strawberries, apple (with corer), celery, hard-boiled eggs, carrots (peeling & slicing)

 #2 – Spreading

 Using a child-sized spreader, children spread warm butter, cream cheese, peanut butter onto toast, raw bread, crackers, and vegetables.